Skip to content

 Agents

 An agent is an LLM running in a loop with tools.
-At each step the model proposes an action, runs a tool (a CLI command, a script, an API call, an MCP server), and observes the result.
+At each step the model proposes an action, runs a tool (a CLI command, a script, an API call), and observes the result.
 That observation feeds the next step — which may be progress, a correction, a retry, or a completely different approach.
 The loop keeps turning until the success criteria are met.

 LLMToolDonepropose & runobservesuccess criteria met

 This is the shape behind the bkper CLI agent and every other AI assistant that does real work.
-The success criteria is what closes the loop — without it, the agent doesn’t know when to stop, and a probabilistic engine running freely produces drift, not progress.
+The success criteria is what closes the loop — without it, a probabilistic engine running freely produces drift, not progress.
+And a loop is only as trustworthy as the tools inside it — which is the problem accounting forces us to solve.

 AI in Accounting

 Accounting cannot be 99% right.
 A balance sheet that is mostly correct is wrong.
 A tax filing that is approximately accurate is a problem.
-And no matter how well you craft the prompt or curate the context, an LLM’s direct output is never guaranteed to be 100% correct — and errors compound when an agent loops on top of them.
+And no technique — better prompts, richer context, smarter agents — makes an LLM’s output guaranteed correct.
+Errors will happen, and inside an agent loop they compound silently between checks.

-• Deterministic work — tax calculations, reports, reconciliations, financial statements, balance computations — never trust direct LLM output.
-Have the LLM write code, and run the code.
-The result is repeatable, auditable, and reusable.
+• Deterministic work — tax calculations, reports, reconciliations, financial statements, balance computations — has a single correct answer that must be reproducible.
+Have the LLM write code (or call a deterministic tool), and verify the code, not each output.
+The work becomes repeatable, auditable, and reusable.

-• Non-deterministic work — spotting suspicious transactions, surfacing business insights, bootstrapping a chart of accounts, summarizing a period — direct LLM output is fine, because there is no single “correct” answer to compare against.
+• Non-deterministic work — spotting suspicious transactions, surfacing business insights, bootstrapping a chart of accounts, summarizing a period — has no single correct answer.
+Direct LLM output is acceptable here, but only as a draft for a human to review and decide on.

 What’s next